ZombieBunny/sort-line-length/README.md

 You ever feel like your files look like you copy/paste too often?
 Your pull requests getting rejected a little too often?

-Make your spaghetti code look like it was caerefully thought through!
+Make your spaghetti code look like it was carefully thought through!

 All you need to do: